felixrieseberg/windows-development-environment/README.md

 Once done, you can look for all Chrome packages by typing `Find-Package -Name Chrome` or install it by typing `Install-Package -Name GoogleChrome`.

 #### Terminal: CMDer (with PowerShell Support)
-The PowerShell in Windows 10 got a bunch of upgrades, but it's even better if used with CMDer, a powerful Console Emulator.
-As August 20 2015, my favorite is [CMDer 1.2](https://github.com/bliker/cmder/releases/tag/v1.2).
+The PowerShell in Windows 10 got a bunch of upgrades, but it's even better if used with [CMDer](https://github.com/bliker/cmder/), a powerful Console Emulator.
 Install with:

 ```
 cinst cmder -pre